SAP-samples/btp-terraform-mooc-terra1/units/unit_1/lesson_3/README.md

 ## Cleanup SAP BTP Account

 We are going to provision several resources like entitlements and subscriptions through the course of this course.
-As we are working in a trial account there might be limitations e.g., concering the available quotas.
+As we are working in a trial account there might be limitations e.g., concerning the available quotas.

 It is therefore recommended to create a new trial account and delete the already existing subaccount from the global account, so that you start from an *empty* global account